geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 And then we can differentiate through it.
 And then gradient will work.
 Because right now, gradient's broken.
-Because it can't call the...
+Because it can't call the..
 Like, it can't call the UOP methods, and the different UOP methods are on multi-lazy buffer now.
 So that needs to be rewritten in a rewrite rule, and that kind of continues in the UOP-ification of everything.
 We move things from being done instantly to being specified and then transformed.